 The Division of Medical Services conducts claims and medical record reviews on a variety of health and human services, including acute care utilization, hospital utilization, nursing facility utilization, research and detection, and pharmacy lock-in.
-The division also provides clinical consultation to the Investigations, Audit, and Inspections divisions on dental, medical, nursing, and pharmacy services.
+The division also provides clinical consultation to the General Investigations, Audit, and Inspections divisions on dental, medical, nursing, and pharmacy services.

-Medical Services is comprised of three units:
+Medical Services is comprised of:

-Clinical Subject Matter Expert
+Clinical Subject Matter Expert team

 The Clinical Subject Matter Expert (CSME) team includes a physician, dentist, dental hygienist, and pharmacist who provide clinical expertise to Inspector General investigations, audits, inspections, special collaborative initiatives, and OIG legal staff.
 The CSME team also communicates with Managed Care Organization (MCO) and Dental Management Organization (DMO) compliance departments to educate and to clarify questions regarding clinical documentation and medical/dental policy interpretation.

-Acute Care Surveillance
+Acute Care Surveillance team

 The Acute Care Surveillance (ACS) team identifies patterns of aberrant billing, performs Surveillance Utilization Reviews required by the federal Centers for Medicare and Medicaid Services, develops and runs targeted data queries to identify acute care billing outliers, and collects Medicaid overpayments.